Something in Red

 Something in Red is the second studio album by American country music artist Lorrie Morgan.
-It reached #8 on the Billboard country albums chart, including the #3 "We Both Walk," the #9 "A Picture of Me (Without You)" (a cover of a George Jones song from his 1972 album A Picture of Me (Without You)), the #4 "Except for Monday," and the #14 title song.
+It reached No. 8 on the Billboard country albums chart, including the No. 3 "We Both Walk," the No. 9 "A Picture of Me (Without You)" (a cover of a George Jones song from his 1972 album A Picture of Me (Without You)), the No. 4 "Except for Monday," and the No. 14 title song.
 The duet with Dolly Parton, "Best Woman Wins", appeared simultaneously on both Something in Red and Parton's album Eagle When She Flies.